 3. Start at Least a Week Before School

 Brown recommends starting at least a week before school starts to give children time to adjust.
 Most kids can take a shift to an earlier wake up time all at once.
-However, for children that are more sensitive and don't adjust to change as easily or if there is a huge gap between the current bedtime and the desired bedtime, Brown recommends making smaller shifts each day (15-30 minutes) to help the child to adjust more gently to the new schedule.
+However, for children who are more sensitive and don't adjust to change as easily or if there is a huge gap between the current bedtime and the desired bedtime, Brown recommends making smaller shifts each day (15-30 minutes) to help the child to adjust more gently to the new schedule.

 4. Turn off Electronics